 The second venture capitalist fund from Saudi Aramco to briefly highlight is Wa’ed Ventures.
 A fund that recently received a capital boost of $300 million reaching a total fund of $500 million towards KSA scaleups in the metaverse and quantum computing.

-What future holds for Saudi Metaverse
+What the Future Holds for Saudi Metaverse

 Digital twins, the most sophisticated use case in the Metaverse Nexus, underpin the country’s ambitious Neom project.
 This futuristic city, which stretches across the northwestern region of Saudi Arabia, will be home to innovative tech-based services and will house numerous metaverse areas with the capital allocated to them.
 For example, Neom itself will have a real-time virtual replica powered by the metaverse platform by Tonomus – The Neom Tech & Digital Company.